A.D. The Bible Continues: Development

-On December 17, 2013, it was announced that there would be a follow-up miniseries to The Bible in 2015.
+On December 17, 2013, it was announced that there would be a follow-up series to The Bible in 2015.

 In anticipation of the global event, a number of companion materials were released in an effort by Palam Fidelis Publishing to engage thoughtful, religious discussion by offering "Family Discussion Guides" for each episode.

 Episodes

 Reception

 The show premiered on Easter Sunday 2015 on NBC to 9.7 million viewers.
 It averaged 6.5 million viewers across 12 episodes on NBC.
 Although the series has a strong viewership for the Easter Sunday premiere, ratings dropped significantly over the 12-week broadcast.
 NBC would cancel the series after one season.
-Producers Burnett and Downey said that they planned future biblical productions on an OTT digital channel in 2015, but as of 2022 a follow-up has not been released.
+Producers Burnett and Downey said that they planned future biblical productions on an OTT digital channel in 2015, but as of 2025 a follow-up has not been released.

 A.D.: The Bible Continues has received mixed reviews from critics.
 On the aggregate website Metacritic, the series has a weighted average score of 55 out of 100 based on 11 critics, indicating "mixed or average reviews".
 On Rotten Tomatoes reported that 58 percent of critics have given the film a positive review based on 12 reviews, with an average rating of 4.78/10.
 The site's critics consensus reads, "Attempts to offer a fresh look at a traditional tale notwithstanding, A.D.: The Bible Continues doesn't do enough to set itself apart from its many predecessors."

 In Australia, the series premiered on July 5, 2015, on the Nine Network, as A.D.
 Kingdom and Empire.
 It premiered to 472,000 viewers, losing 828,000 viewers from its 60 Minutes lead-in.

+Awards and nominations

+Jesus actor Juan Pablo Di Pace was awarded the Grace Award at the 2016 Movieguide Awards.

+International Broadcasting

+In the Philippines, the series first aired on ABS-CBN on Holy Saturday, April 20, 2019, as part of Holy Week special programming.

+The series re-aired on June 2, 2025 on GMA Network's Prime line up.
+The series was extended for 6 days on June 14, 2025 on the network's Sabado Star Power sa Gabi line up.
+The series concluded on GMA Network on July 12, 2025.
+The series as also is set to premiere on GTV in October 2025.